prakharmrsl/easypcceo.github.io/pages/test.md

       </div>
   </div>
 </section>

-This case isn't much different from the other cases on our list.
-It has an included cooling fan and several expansions ports.

 The CR1080 has an extremely compact design, and it's very compartmentalized on the inside.
 This helps with cable management and airflow, keeping the PC cool under heavy load.